SaaifKhan/saaifkhan/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Android Development Using kotlin and MVVM
-- 🌱 I’m currently learning More Advance Android Development(Rxjava2,and all) plus Doing Some Flutter Tutorials
+- 🌱 I’m currently learning More Advance Android Development plus Doing Some Flutter Tutorials
 - 👯 I’m looking to collaborate on Open Source Platforms
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...